-Fault - APS sensor Action

-Green PWR LED does not light No power:

-· · Check the connection to the downstream processing unit.
+Fault - APS sensor Action Green PWR LED does not light No power: Check the connection to the downstream processing unit.
 Check if the downstream system is powered.

-Red STAT LED blinks slowly (1 Hz) APS internal fault:
+Red STAT LED blinks slowly (1 Hz) APS internal fault: ➤ Switch the system OFF and then ON again. ➤ Check the supply 24 VDC ±20%.
+Red STAT LED blinks quickly (5 Hz) No CAN / RS485 communication, error or no acknowledge.
 Switch the system OFF and then ON again.

-Check the supply 24 VDC (10.8 28.8 VDC).

-Red STAT LED blinks quickly (5 Hz) No CAN communication (CAN channel is not connected or no acknowledge received).

-Switch the system OFF and then ON again.

 Check the connection to the downstream processing unit.
+Check if the downstream processing unit is powered.
 Check the cabling.

-RED STAT LED ON or blinks irregularly Reading error:

-Due to the error correction / extrapolation of APS, it is still possible that valid positions are transmitted.
+Check the data rate of the downstream system.
+Check the communication protocol of the downstream processing unit.
+RED STAT LED ON or blinks irreguarly Reading error: Due to the error correction / extrapolation of APS, it is still possible that valid positions are transmitted.
 Check that the code tape is mounted.
 Clean the optical window.
 Clean the code tape.
 Check the alignment between the sensor and the code tape.
 Check that the code tape is not upside down.
-Ensure that the "LEFT"

-reference on the code tape is on the left side of the code tape.

-Triangular alignment LED light Misalignment of the sensor to the code tape:

-Check the mounting of the sensor.
+Ensure that the "LEFT" reference on the code tape is on the left side of the code tape.
+Triangular alignment LED light Misalignment of the sensor to the code tape: Check the mounting of the sensor.
 Check the mounting of the code tape.
 Check the alignment between the sensor and the code tape.